yunseok19/comp423-course-notes/docs/tutorials/go-setup.md

 (C) Wait for the container to initialize

-Once the setup completes, open a new terminal in VS Code and verify the Go installation:
+Open a new terminal in VS Code and verify the Go installation, after the setup has completed.
 ```
 go version
 ```